microsoft/tokenweave/README.md

 # Run the following command in the tmux session to generate configs for
 # `LLaMA-3.3-70B`, `Qwen2.5-72B`, and `Mixtral-8x22B`
 make configs_generator          # Takes approximately 1 day
+cd .. # Go back to the tokenweave directory
 ```

 **To profile using nsys**